duke-igem-2025/biofilmFoam/doc/source/bf1d.rst

    biofilmFoam
    postProcess -func sample

 All steps are also specified in the ``tutorials/biofilmFoam/1d-A/run`` script.
+The generated folders contain the resulting fields at the output time steps.
+The simulation can be visualized using ParaView:

+.. prompt:: bash

+   paraview 1d-A.foam

+In this particular case, the results are sampled so as to have data in a format comparable to the reference paier.
-Then, the script ``tutorials/biofilmFoam/1d-plot.py`` reproduces the figure illustrating the evolution of biofilm growth over time
+The script ``tutorials/biofilmFoam/1d-plot.py``, from sampled data in ``postProcessing``, reproduces the figure illustrating the evolution of biofilm growth over time

 .. prompt:: bash